The New York Klezmer Series

 The New York Klezmer Series (NYKS) has been presenting Klezmer Music and Yiddish Dance in New York City since 2010.
-Originally The East Village Klezmer Series, we have occupied various spaces in for our seasons, which consist of once a week concerts, workshops, jam sessions and more-or-less monthly dance parties with live music.
+Originally The East Village Klezmer Series, we have occupied various spaces for our events, which consist of once a week Concerts, Workshops, Jam Sessions and monthly Dance Parties (Tantsheiser) with live Klezmer music.